pypa/packaging.python.org/README.rst

 on the efforts to improve python packaging.

-The guide is part of a larger effort to improve all of the packaging and installation docs, including pip, setuptools, virtualenv, wheel, and docs.python.org.
+The guide is part of a larger effort to improve all of the packaging and installation docs, including pip, setuptools, virtualenv, wheel, distlib, and docs.python.org.
 Ultimately, users need more than a "guide" to feel confident about the current tools.
 They need complete, accurate and inter-consistent documentation across all the projects.